libp2p/specs/connections/muxer-sel-in-sec-handshake.md

     -> s, se, ["yamux/1.0.0"]

-    After handshaking is done, early data processing will find no mutually supported muxer, and falls back to multistream-selection protocol.
+    After handshaking is done, early data processing will find no mutually supported multiplexer, and falls back to multistream-selection protocol.

-The muxer selection logic is run outside of the Noise handshake process.
+The multiplexer selection logic is run outside of the Noise handshake process.
 The format of he early data for this purpose is specified in the protobuf in the [Early-data-specification] section.